What we do

 Technology

-The Bioinformatics Shared Resource takes advantage of two world-class and locally available computing resources necessary to provide high-level bioinformatics support.
+The Bioinformatics Shared Resource takes advantage of two state-of-the-art and locally available computing resources necessary to provide high-level bioinformatics support.

-Second, through a formal collaboration with the Center for Computational Research (CCR) at the State University of New York at Buffalo (UB), our team has ready access to the high-performance computing cluster with more than 8,000 processor cores and accompanying high-performance storage.
-The CCR is a leading academic supercomputing facility, maintaining a high-performance computing environment, high-end visualization laboratories and support staff with expertise in computing, visualization and networking.
+Second, Shared Resource personnel have ready access to the high-performance computing cluster with more than 2PFlop/s of peak performance compute capacity and accompanying high-performance storage thanks to a formal collaboration with the Center for Computational Research (CCR) at the State University of New York at Buffalo (UB).
+The CCR is a leading academic supercomputing facility with a high-performance computing environment, state-of-the-art visualization laboratories and support staff with expertise in computing, visualization and networking.

 These high-performance computing resources are ideal for bioinformatics services at various scale of compute-intensity.
 A list of up-to-date bioinformatics software and database used and/or developed by the Shared Resource team for support and service are installed and maintained on these computing systems.